Learn about actual and potential costs

 What improvements are you currently making to your software?
 Do you have a timeline of future enhancements?

-What process do you have to handle customer queries?
+What is your protocol to handle customer queries?

-Is technical support included in the software package?
+Is technical support included in the price of your software package?
 If so, what is the scope of these services?

-How has your software changed in response to customer complaints and suggestions?
+How has your software changed in response to customer complaints and suggestions in the past three years?

-How does competition affect your business in terms of both the price and the features of your software?
+How does competition affect the development of your software?

 How do you attract and retain clients?